EimearCunningham/dulwich-interiors/README.md

 # UX
 ### Who this website is for:
+This website is for customers interested in buying home interior products.

 ### What they want to achieve:
+They want to be able to browse through products and potentially make a purchase.

 ### This project is the best way to help them achieve these things because:
+The simple, clear layout of the site allows users to easily add items to their cart and make a purchase.

 ## User Stories:
 ### Site user